AdamBarca1998/diploma-thesis-be/README.md

 # Management Framework

 ## Property
-Properties are arguments in methods, and fields in classes.
+Properties are arguments in methods.
 Return type in the method **is not property**.

 ### Data types
 Data types that the framework allows used in properties.